-The most recent amendment to the Legal Regime of Urban Planning and Building aims to simplify access for interested parties to all the regulations applicable to a certain urban project, and it establishes that they must all be concentrated in a single plan (the municipal or inter-municipal plan).
+The most recent amendment to the Legal Regime of Urban Planning and Building aims to simplify access for interested parties to all the regulations applicable to a certain urban project, and it establishes that they must all be concentrated in a single plan (the municipal or intermunicipal plan).

-The RJUE is the legal regime which foresees the required administrative permissions for construction and land development and defines which urban operations require prior control (i.e., licensing - licenciamento, prior communication - comunicação prévia or use permit - autorização de utilização), and what is the administrative procedure to observe, as well as the monitoring of the respective execution.
+The RJUE is the legal regime that foresees the required administrative permits for construction and land development and defines which urban operations require prior control (i.e., licensing - licenciamento, prior communication - comunicação prévia or use permit - autorização de utilização).
+It also sets out the administrative procedure and the monitoring of the execution of the project.

-Municipalities are the local entities responsible for assessing whether the execution of a certain urban project is according to the applicable laws and territorial management instruments.
+Municipalities are the local entities responsible for assessing whether an urban project is executed according to the applicable laws and territorial management instruments.

 However, although municipalities play an important role in executing urban projects, other entities may be asked to give their prior approval or an opinion (e.g., the Public Heritage Department [Direcção-Geral do Património Cultural] or the Tourism Authority [Turismo de Portugal]).
-In some cases, their opinion can be binding, which means to proceed with a specific urban project, the project may need these entities' approval.
+In some cases, their opinion can be binding, which means their approval is necessary to proceed with an urban project.

 The execution of urban projects may be subject to different procedures.
-Before filing for one of these procedures, any interested party can obtain information on its viability and its legal or regulatory constraints with a prior information request (pedido de informação prévia).
+Before filing for one of these procedures, any interested party can obtain information on its viability and its legal or regulatory constraints by submitting a prior information request (pedido de informação prévia).
 Municipalities have a set term to decide on the request, and their decisions are binding on the competent bodies.
-The effects of these decisions remain in force for one year.